limccart7/QuAD-Pro-Prototype/README.md

 ## Editing files
 If you wish to transmit a different message: change the input.txt file.
 If you wish to change the wiring, edit sx1262.h
-If you wish to change LORA paramaters, edit sx1262.h
+If you wish to change LORA parameters, edit sx1262.h

 After making changes compile the code with the following commands: the first for tx, and the second for rx portion.
 ```